harveybc/feature-eng/README.md

 ## Description

-Implements modular components for dataset preprocessing: a data-trimmer, a standardizer, a feature selector and a sliding window data generator.
+Implements modular components for featuer engineering: a heuristic training signal generator, a MSSA decomposer and a MSSA predictor.

+All modules are usable both from command line and from class methods.

 ## Installation